comp92/CWTK/README.md

 * Radio buttons
 * Checkboxes
 * Implement configuration methods for all widgets (setForegroundColor, setFont, etc...)
-* Implement an event API to allow for actual application
+* Implement an event API to allow for actual applications